serenorg/serendb/storage_scrubber/README.md

 #### Console API

-_This section is only relevant if using a command that requires access to Neon's internal control plane_
+_This section is only relevant if using a command that requires access to SerenDB's internal control plane_

 - `CLOUD_ADMIN_API_URL`: The URL base to use for checking tenant/timeline for existence via the Cloud API.  e.g. `https://<admin host>/admin`